 In June 2011, we entered into a junior secured convertible loan facility, or Convertible Facility, with certain existing preferred stockholders that provided for up to \$50.0 million in borrowings, of which we borrowed \$12.5 million in an initial advance upon signing.
 In November 2011, we amended the Convertible Facility to provide for an aggregate of up to \$80.0 million in borrowings.
 We borrowed \$7.5 million in a second advance in November 2011 and may borrow up to an additional \$60.0 million prior to the earlier of (i) a subsequent equity financing of more than \$10.0 million or (ii) June 14, 2013, subject to the attainment of certain financial and operating conditions.
-In March 2012, we further amended the Convertible Facility to provide for the automatic conversion of the principal amount and paid-in-kind interest under the Convertible Facility into common stock upon closing of this offering at a conversion price equal to the lesser of \$8.8984 or the initial public offering price.
 The Convertible Facility bears interest at a rate of 9.0%, with interest payable in-kind at maturity, which is the earlier to occur of the closing of (i) our initial public offering, (ii) a change in control or (iii) June 14, 2014.
 Because the notes were issued at a discount, we record interest expense in excess of the stated rate.
-The initial and second advances totaling \$20.0 million, together with any accrued interest, are convertible into common stock at a conversion price equal to the lesser of \$8.8984 or the initial public offering price.
-Additional borrowings and accrued interest are repayable at the holders' option as follows: up to 50% convertible into common stock at a price equal to the lesser of \$8.8984 or the initial public offering price, and the remainder in cash.
+The initial and second advances totaling \$20.0 million, together with any accrued interest are convertible into common stock at an initial conversion price of \$0.98 per share, subject to adjustments.
+Additional borrowings and accrued interest are repayable at the holders' option as follows: up to 50% convertible into common stock at a price of \$0.98 per share and the remainder in cash.
 In addition, we may prepay, at our election, up to 50% of any additional borrowings and related accrued interest at any time.
 In connection with this facility, in June and November 2011 we issued shares of common stock and warrants to purchase common stock.
 See Notes 7 and 10 to Consolidated Financial Statements.
 The Convertible Facility is secured by all of our assets except intellectual property, prohibits dividend payments and restricts prepayment of the convertible portion of any outstanding loans under the facility.
-The agreement also requires us to meet certain minimum gross profit metrics and maximum warranty claim rates in order to be eligible for further advances under the facility.
+We believe that the investors under the Convertible Facility will elect to convert their notes into shares of our co